COMMUNITY CONNECTION EVENTS

 Family Promise helps local families achieve secure housing and independence.
 St. John’s is a host church on a rotating basis to help care for the Family Promise families by providing meals, overnight care, and companionship.
 Training is provided by Family Promise.

 Each year there are mission trips sponsored by the Diocese of West Texas to many different areas of the world.
-We are working to be faithful to the Great Commission (Matthew 28:19) and His Great Commandment (Matthew 22:39) by supporting these trips with prayer, donations, and participation.
+Join us as we work to be faithful to the Great Commission (Matthew 28:19) and His Great Commandment (Matthew 22:39) by supporting these trips with prayer, donations, and participation.

-The Outreach Committee is responsible for allocating funds to local charities and communicating with our parishioners about the work these charities provide.
+We are responsible for allocating funds to local charities and communicating with our parishioners so that they may serve and minister in the work these charities provide.
 Ten percent of all monies given to God through St. John’s is given back to the community and global outreach.
 Of that 10%, 8% stays in our community and 2% is given to various global outreach programs.

 SOS Food Bank